 Back when I was living in Canada, I was covered under a multi-trip annual policy.
 It included up to 60 days per trip, was valid in most countries and was really cheap (around a hundred CAD per year).

 When I became location independent, I bought an all-inclusive policy with Allianz Worldwide Care.
 The cost was around 110 USD per month and the policy included pretty much everything except for outpatient visits and dental care.
-A few years in I got a great deal with Integra Global for their PremierLife plan and decided to switch.
-Now I am paying around 210$US monthly and it includes everything (inpatient, outpatient, dental care, eye care, alternative medicine, life insurance, disability insurance and medical transport).
-I am very happy with this policy and with Integra Global.
+A few years in I got a great deal with Integra Global for their core plan and decided to switch.
+Now I am paying around 90 USD monthly and I am very happy with this policy and with Integra Global.
 They even have an app that lets you submit claims directly on your phone, monitor your medical file (updated every year at the checkup), talk with their “best outcome” team in the US and integrates with Apple Health.
+I also have a SafetyWing policy as it was only around 40 USD monthly and allowed me to raise my deductible significantly with Integra Global (resulting in hundreds of dollars in annual savings) in addition to providing me with useful travel benefits (late flight, lost luggage etc).

 Given the ever-increasing number of location independent individuals, it was only a matter of time before a dedicated insurance product was launched.
-SafetyWing, launched by a team of Y Combinator graduates, costs less than 40 USD per month and includes a lot of features for that price.
-In fact, it includes nearly everything (even travel delays and lost luggage) except for outpatient care and long-term illnesses (cancer, HIV etc).
+SafetyWing, launched by a team of Y Combinator graduates, costs around 40 USD per month and includes a lot of features for that price.
+In fact, it includes nearly everything except for outpatient care and long-term illnesses (cancer, HIV etc).
 This makes it a fantastic option for those who are eligible for socialized medical care in their home country (or home base) and only need private insurance when travelling.
+It also can be used in combination with another policy, as explained above.

 Integra Global offers one of the best insurance products out there.
 Unlike many other insurers, their approach is to bundle everything in so that you do not have to worry about what is covered and what is not.
 This sometimes makes them look more expensive than their competitors but when you compare apple for apple, they are very competitive.
 I absolutely recommend them especially if you care about direct billing and coverage in Asia.